 This lovely boutique hotel is in the central San Marco district, yet it’s far enough from the tourist traps to ensure a quiet night’s stay.
 The 26 rooms (including 14 suites) are classic Venetian: silk walls, red and gold furnishings and ubiquitous brocade.
-The balconies with Grand Canal views are confined to the Deluxe Suites, but all rooms – even the smallest – have a Jacuzzi.
+The balconies with Grand Canal views are confined to the deluxe suites, but all rooms – even the smallest – have a jacuzzi.
 Breakfast in the wood-panelled dining room comprises typical hot and cold options – cereal, croissants, toast, cheese and cured meats.
-An American-style bar serves afternoon tea and cocktails – sip on an Aperol Spritz on the terrace while enjoying the view of the Rialto Bridge.
+An American-style bar serves afternoon tea and cocktails – sip on an Aperol spritz on the terrace while enjoying the view of the Rialto Bridge.

 Hotel L’Orologio is a rare family-friendly hotel in Venice – the bespoke “family room” adjoins two superior rooms, and the hotel also offers cots, baby toiletries, bottle warmers and high chairs at no extra cost.
-Should you wish to have a romantic evening meal without the little one, a babysitting service is available for an additional fee.
+Should you wish to have a romantic evening meal without the little ones, a babysitting service is available for an additional fee.
 L’Orologio means “clock” in Italian, and stunning macro photography prints allude to the theme.
 Overall, interiors are refreshingly modern: vermillion and ochre accents, leather chairs, clean lines and smart marble bathrooms.
 Peaceful enough for a solid night’s sleep yet centrally located in San Polo, it’s an ideal family getaway.

 This four-star hotel in peaceful Dorsoduro faces onto the Palladian architecture and galleries of Giudecca island, a short hop away.
 The Galleria dell’Accademia and historic Squero di San Trovaso boatyard are also nearby.
 Rooms are modern Venetian executed with flair: gilded mirrors and chandeliers are refreshingly absent, with metallic accents limited to a little extra sparkle on the plush velvet throws and curtains.
-If a romantic getaway is what you’re after, choose the Skyline room, where the Jacuzzi sits on the outdoor private terrace with views over the city.
+If a romantic getaway is what you’re after, choose the Skyline room, where the jacuzzi sits on the outdoor private terrace with views over the city.